 What support can Great Oaks Dean Forest Hospice offer to me?

-Our Emotional and Bereavement Support Team offer a free confidential 12 session counselling service, available to anyone over 18 living in the Forest of Dean area, who has been bereaved through any cause of death.
+Our Family Support Team offer a free confidential 12 session counselling service, available to anyone over 18 living in the Forest of Dean area, who has been bereaved through any cause of death.
 Counselling is currently being provided online and over the telephone.

 Our Specialist Palliative Social Worker offers emotional support as well as any practical support you may need such as advocacy, accessing services such as housing and benefits advice, information and signposting to other community services that can provide support.